Ailsa Land: Early life

-Ailsa Dicken was born on 14 June 1927 in West Bromwich, Staffordshire, the only daughter of Elizabeth (nee Greig) and Harold Dicken.
-Her father worked in his family sports retail business and was later became a salesman for Dunlop.
+Ailsa Horton Dicken was born on 14 June 1927 in West Bromwich, Staffordshire, the only daughter of Elizabeth (née Greig) and Harold Dicken.
+Her father worked in his family sports retail business and later became a salesman for Dunlop.
 Ailsa was keen on science in school, but didn't thrive in her local grammar school in Lichfield, disliking the discipline, so her parents sent her to Rocklands, a small, mixed boarding school in Hastings in East Sussex for a year.
 This school had only around 50 students, and students were encouraged to work at their own pace with a particular focus on mathematics.
 Students were also taken to institutions around Hastings including a gasworks where they were shown how coking coal was converted into gas to be used in homes.

 When World War Two broke out her mother moved them to Canada, hoping to spend the war with relatives there.
 The pair departed in April and by September 3, Britain and Canada were at war with Germany, leaving Ailsa and her mother trapped in Canada.
-Ailsa’s father remained in England and served as a Catering Officer in RAF Bomber Command stations until the end of the War in 1945.
+Ailsa's father remained in England and served as a Catering Officer in RAF Bomber Command stations until the end of the War in 1945.
 Ailsa and her mother eventually settled in Toronto, where Ailsa attended the Malvern Collegiate Institute for three years.

-In 1943 Ailsa and her mother Elizabeth decided to join the Canadian Women’s Army Corps (aged 16, Ailsa had to claim to be 18 to qualify to join up).
+In 1943, Ailsa and her mother Elizabeth decided to join the Canadian Women's Army Corps (aged 16, Ailsa had to claim to be 18 to qualify to join up).
 By 1944 they were both working in clerical jobs in the National Defence Headquarters in Ottawa which was run entirely by female staff to replace male soldiers that were dispatched to England to prepare for the invasion of Nazi-occupied France.
 Ailsa and her mother ultimately obtained compassionate discharges to return to the UK as Harold Dicken, (serving as a catering officer in the RAF), was undergoing a dangerous operation (which he survived).

 Education

 Ailsa was able to enter the LSE to study for a degree in economics in 1946, her position as a demobilised servicewoman helping her gain access and a grant.
-She won the Bowley Prize for a first year Economics paper.
+She won the Bowley Prize for a first-year Economics paper.
 Graduating in 1950, she spent the rest of her career at the institution.

 Land obtained her PhD from the London School of Economics in 1956, her dissertation was entitled An Application of the Techniques of Linear Programming to the Transportation of Coal, supervised by George Morton.
 Her PhD work focused on solving a large transport problem without a computer in which the origin to destination costs are unknown and only the rail network distances between junctions are known.